arademaker/FreeLing-User-Manual/docs/installation/installation-linux.md

 After installing, you are ready to use FreeLing.
 See sections [Test FreeLing Installation on Linux](test-linux.md), [Execute FreeLing demo](#analyzer.md) and [Call FreeLing Library](apis-linux.md) to find out more on how to use FreeLing.

-# Locale-related problems when installing {#locale-related-problems-when-installing}
+# Locale-related problems when installing

 If you get an error about `bad locale` when you enter `make install` or when you try to execute the `analyzer` sample program, you probably need to generate some locales in your system.